 - When preparing a Babytherm for use, the mattress is switched to ‘on’ at a set temperature of 37°C.

-- It will take an hour to heat up to the set temperature.
+- It will take an hour to heat up to the set temperature - this should be reduced guided by the baby's size and temperature

 - The overhead heater should be switched to level 5 (each level or bar represents a 10 per cent increase or decrease in heat from above).